 The Circular denim method, named for the shape of the sustainable consumption cycle, makes use of post-consumer waste by reusing jeans fabric fated for a landfill.
 The denim is ground up by a fabric recycler, then combined with virgin fibres to ultimately create a pair of jeans that’s a hybrid of new and recycled material, visibly indistinguishable from a traditional pair.
 Old jeans are reborn, and the water and chemicals necessary for making a 100 per cent new pair of jeans is preserved.
 The Earth, for now, has to deal with one less discarded pair of jeans.

 Jeans—whether they’re hip-hugging or high-waisted, skinny or flared—have been a clothing staple for decades, embedding themselves as a sort of cultural icon of contemporary, ready-to-wear fashion.
-Yet, as Frank And Oak has proven, denim can indeed herald a new, more sustainable approach to clothing.
+Yet, as Frank And Oak has proven in Toronto and Montreal, denim can indeed herald a new, more sustainable approach to clothing.

 Never miss a story.
 Sign up for NUVO’s weekly newsletter, here.